thingsboard/thingsboard-mcp/README.md

 ## Installation

-This MCP server works with ThingsBoard IoT Platform.
-You'll need your ThingsBoard instance URL and valid credentials for the installation.
+This MCP server works with ThingsBoard IoT Platform or ThingsBoard Edge.
+You'll need your ThingsBoard instance or Edge URL and valid credentials for the installation.

 ### ThingsBoard Account

 Before installing the MCP server, ensure you have:
-1. Access to a ThingsBoard instance
+1. Access to a ThingsBoard or Edge instance
 2. A user account with sufficient permissions
 3. The username and password for this account